 Mass.
 Eye and Ear is also home to the NIDCD National Temporal Bone, Hearing and Balance Pathology Resource Registry, a non-profit organization that promotes research on hearing and balance disorders.
 The Temporal Bone Registry serves as a resource for the public and scientific communities about research on the pathology of the human auditory and vestibular systems.

 Sept.
 17, 2014Dr.
-Dan Merfeld Named Vesibular Medicine Champion
+Dan Merfeld Named Vestibular Medicine Champion

 Support Otolaryngology Research